Increasing Data Rate through Shaping on Wireless Channels Subject to Mobility and Delay Spread: System Model

 \subsection{Channel estimation}

 In practice, systems are required to estimate the channel at the receiver.
 To estimate the channel, a reference symbol or pilot is transmitted.
 In this paper, we consider the Kronecker pilot pattern (also called the Type-2 demodulation reference signal (DMRS))~\cite{3gpp_ts_38_211, 3gpp_ts_38_212}.
 In this setting pilots are placed on specific subcarriers in an OFDM symbol.
 The estimates at the pilot locations are obtained using a least squares estimator~\cite{nee_prasad_ofdm_2000} and to get the estimate at the rest of the locations a two-dimensional interpolation is carried out.
-For the two-dimensional interpolation, the (pre-computed) time and frequency covariance matrices are used, which are computed as:

-respectively\footnote{Here, we consider the diagonal values when we compute the covariance matrices.
+For the two-dimensional interpolation, the (pre-computed) time and frequency covariance matrices are used\footnote{Here, we consider the diagonal values when we compute the covariance matrices.
 This is because under fractional delay-Doppler channel, the channel matrix is not strictly diagonal due to inter-carrier interference (ICI) in OFDM.
-Taking the whole matrix introduces ICI effects into the time and frequency covariance matrix.}.
+Taking the whole matrix introduces ICI effects into the time and frequency covariance matrix.}, which are computed respectively as:

 A linear minimum mean squared error (LMMSE) interpolator is used for the two-dimensional interpolation of the channel values~\cite{hoeher1997two-dimensional} which gives the estimate of the diagonals of $\mathbf{H}_{\mathsf{F}}$.
 This forms the estimated channel matrix which is used for equalization.